What is Barnacle SEO?

-Clearly, the first thing you’ll need to do after starting your company profile is to try and get it optimised.
+The first thing you’ll need to do after starting your company profile is to get it optimised.
 Google+ Local is a great starting platform to begin your business optimisation quest.

 Make sure that the details placed in every profile that you produce are up to date and in sync.
 You definitely won’t want to baffle the search engines by having differing profiles.
 By doing this, it means you won’t be able to fully exploit the rewards that come with barnacle SEO.

-Some of the fundamental data that needs to be on the profile will include a company name, contact details, your opening and closing times, and also website links.
+Some of the fundamental data that needs to be on the profile will include a company name and contact details.
+Ensure these are correct across all directories and website.
+Also, include your opening and closing times, and include website links.
 Also, be sure to let the visitors to your site know about your business, the products that you sell and the kind of services you offer.
 You could achieve this through either videos or images.

-Remember to assess your profile when you have a moment, as this can significantly help to raise your visibility within the larger site, as well as in the common SERPs too.
+Remember to assess your profile when you have a moment.
+This can significantly help to raise your visibility on the larger site.
+This will also affect your rankings in SERPs too.

 It will require your patience with regards to the SEO to take effect, plus the fact that creating profiles on a range of directory sites can be somewhat stressful.
-However, keep in mind that you won’t need to pay a penny for these sites and so your time and effort will definitely be noticeable in the long run.
+Keep in mind that you won’t need to pay a penny for these sites.
+So it is your time and effort that will definitely be noticeable in the long run.

-With thanks to barnacle SEO, your business presence can be felt online and the brilliance of it is that this strategy is very affordable, particularly if your resources are limited.
+With thanks to barnacle SEO, your business presence can really be felt online.
+The brilliance of Barnacle is that this strategy is very affordable, particularly if your resources are limited.